frslabs/octus-ios/README.md

 password <YOUR_PASSOWRD>
 ```
 3. In terminal enter below command to install the pod
-pod install or pod update
+pod install or pod update.

+4. Connect with physical device to build and run Octus, It will not build/run in simulator due to camera dependency.

 To get the full benefits import `Octus` wherever you import UIKit